devopsgroup-io/catapult/README.md

         7. Provision any related LocalDev servers
     * **Database**
         * Login to the Production website and make the change
-            * (any database change that is beyond the direct capability of the `software` should not be taken out as a hotfix)
+            * (any database change that is beyond the direct capability of the `software` should not be taken out as a production hotfix)
 * `software_workflow: upstream`
     * **Code**
         1. In `~/configuration.yml`, temporarily set the environments -> dev -> branch key to `branch: master`, and do not commit the change